Skip to main content

 Beneficial Ownership Mandate

-The CDD Rule has four core requirements.
-It requires covered financial institutions to establish and maintain written policies and procedures that are reasonably designed to:
+The CDD Rule has four requirements for covered financial institutions to establish and maintain written policies and procedures that are reasonably designed to:

-4. Conduct ongoing monitoring to identify and report suspicious transactions and, on a risk basis, to maintain and update customer information
+4. Conduct ongoing monitoring to identify and report suspicious transactions and, on a risk basis, maintain and update customer information.

-With respect to the requirement to obtain “beneficial ownership” information, financial institutions will have to identify and verify the identity of any individual who owns 25 percent or more of a legal entity, and an individual who controls the legal entity.
-This is referred to as the two-prong approach.
+To collect beneficial ownership information, financial institutions are required to identify and verify the identity of any individual who owns 25% or more of a legal entity and any individual who exercises control over that legal entity.
+This method is called the two-prong approach.

 Beneficial Ownership: Core Elements